rorra/n2/README.md

 For more details on NewsCloud, visit [our website](http://newscloud.com).
 Follow [@newscloud on Twitter](http://twitter.com/newscloud) for updates.

+We also have a [guide to our new easy install](http://blog.newscloud.com/2011/06/easy-install-for-newscloud-.html) with a demonstration video.

 Quick Start Newscloud Production Server With Chef
 =================================================